 The first recorded use of the umbrella was about 3500 years ago.
-The umbrellas were initially a symbol of wealth and nobility.
-They were first designed to protect the nobles and aristocrats from sunlight.
-Umbrellas were also carried by wealthy women It is a quintessentaial Far Eastern contraption that later caught on all over the world .
+Umbrellas were initially a symbol of wealth and nobility.
+In other words, they were first designed to protect the nobles and aristocrats from sunlight.
+Umbrellas were also carried by wealthy women It is a quintessential Far Eastern contraption that later caught on all over the world.

-Now , many centuries and several improvements later , the umbrella has become what it is now; a necessity in times of sun & rain .
-Its miniature version is used as cocktail decoration.
+Now, many centuries and several improvements later, the umbrella has become what it is now; a necessity in times of sun & rain.
+Above all, its miniature version is used as cocktail decoration.

 Umbrella Shopping: Different types of umbrella

 Firstly, it has a very old & simple design.
 It is large, mostly black in colour and opens and closes easily with an easy mechanism.
 This is the most commonly used umbrella and manufactured in large numbers in India.

 They come in a variety of bright colors and designs, can be opened and closed with a simple button on the handle, using one hand.
 This is mostly used by women and children

 Pocket friendly one, that comes as a three-fold or a four-fold design.
 For example, this measures about 8 inches when closed and fits easily into a handbag.
 This cannot be used when the wind is strong and the rain is heavy.
 It is quite small for that.

 It is transparent and dome shaped and covers a person up to the shoulder.
 The purpose is to ensure vision through the transparent material.

 It is small in size and brightly colored, as it is meant for children .
 It protects them from sun and rain .
 Today, the market is flooded with kids umbrellas.
 They come with cartoon & Disney characters.

 These are made from thicker material and can hence withstand high winds.